OREGON HEALTH CASE INVESTIGATION SURVEY

 Read more about treatment here.

-Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals and CTUIR entity employees along with their immediate family ages 5+.
+Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals ages 6 months+.

 Click here for Vaccine information.

-To keep yourself, our community, and Yellowhawk staff safe we ask that you observe the following policies and practices when visiting the clinic:
+To keep yourself, our community, and Yellowhawk staff safe, post-pandemic, we ask that you observe the following policies and practices when visiting the clinic:

-+ If you have a fever or cough and do not need immediate medical care reschedule your appointment.
++ If you have a fever or cough please wear a mask to your appointment.

-+ If you have a fever or cough and do need immediate medical care call your provider first.
++ If you have a fever or cough please keep your distance from other patients.

-+ After your screening please stop by the eligibility coordinators to update your patient information.
++ Stop by the eligibility coordinators to update your patient information.

 + Do not bring anyone with you unless you need assistance.
 Children can have one adult or guardian and an elder can have one caregiver.